AI agent permissions at the tool boundary

 Not who the agent is.
 Not what role it belongs to.
-What it can do, with what arguments, right now.
-Agent permissions operate at the tool-call boundary, where identity stops and capability begins.
+AI agent access control asks what the agent may do, with what arguments, right now.
+Agent permissions operate at the tool-call boundary, where identity ends and authority begins.

 RBAC was designed for humans clicking buttons in web applications.
-A human with the "support" role clicks "Issue Refund" maybe ten times a day.
-The risk surface is small, the actions are deliberate, and a manager reviews the activity weekly.
+A human with the "support" role clicks "Issue Refund" roughly ten times a day.
+The risk profile is narrow, the actions are deliberate, and review is human-paced.
 None of these assumptions hold for agents.

 Agents operate at machine speed